There is no excerpt because this is a protected post.

 If you know what radar and sonar are, you’ve got the basics of LiDAR.
 It works in much the same way, but with light instead of radio or sound waves.
 Essentially, a machine emits a series of small lasers (usually in the green or near infrared parts of the light spectrum) and measures how long it takes for them to come back.

-Depending on the type of LiDAR, this can get a bit more complicated (this video gives an incredibly detailed breakdown of how LiDAR works).
+Depending on the type of LiDAR, this can get a bit more complicated.
 So why would we use LiDAR if we already have radar and sonar available?
 Put simply, LiDAR can do a lot of things those other technologies just can’t.

 Here are 5 things that only LiDAR can do: